GoogleCloudPlatform/cloud-foundation-fabric/modules/compute-vm/README.md

 }
 ```

-### Instance Ecrypting disk with Cloud KMS
+### Disk encryption with Cloud KMS

-This example show how to use the module to manage an instace that defines a Cloud KMS CryptoKey to encrypt boot and attached disk.
+This example shows how to control disk encryption via the the `encryption` variable, in this case the self link to a KMS CryptoKey that will be used to encrypt boot and attached disk.
+Managing the key with the `../kms` module is of course possible, but is not shown here.

 ```hcl
 module "kms-vm-example" {